moliver28/research-handbook/content/handbook/product/ux/learning-and-development/tufts-university-capstone-course.md

 1. Reach out to your manager for awareness and to discuss how participation might impact your capacity.
 1. Add yourself to the [list of volunteers](https://gitlab.com/gitlab-com/Product/-/issues/13669#raised_back_of_hand-volunteers)

-1. [Brainstorm projects](#project-proposals) that would be a good fit for the students.
-You'll need a project description for each idea, these are the descriptions that students read and select from once the course begins.
+1. (Optional but highly encouraged!)
+[Brainstorm projects](#project-proposals) that would be a good fit for the students.

 ## Volunteer team composition